wey-gu/wey-gu/README.md

 - 🧙🏻 My passion lies on learning Magic and helping other wizards/witches by Scaling the Magic.
 - 🧚 For now, the Magic I have been mainly working on is Graph Tech.
-- ❓ Ask me anything about Graph/ Graph Databases
+- ❓ Ask me anything about Graph/ Graph Databases.
-- ⚡ Check out the toy/sample projects help you make more sense of the Nebula Graph Database [siwei.io/projects/](https://siwei.io/projects/)
+- ⚡ Check out the toy/sample projects help you make more sense of the Nebula Graph Database [siwei.io/projects/](https://siwei.io/projects/).

 <br/>